jasongonzales23/jason-gonzales-mdb/README.md

 ## SVG

-More tradeoffs!
-I just wanted to stay organized and use the nice Nextjs Image tag.
-That said, for SVG that needs to style dynamically I'd need to turn each SVG into a component that receives props.
+I started off doing what I think is the right way, making a component for each SVG icon used, but I quickly got worried about taking too much time for the challenge and for the remainder opted for a simpler, faster and still OK approach using the Nextjs Image tag which is still quite organized.
+That said, for SVG that needs to be styled dynamically I'd need each SVG to be a component that receives props.
 But even then things can get hairy because you're now styling with JS instead of CSS.
-I'm sticking with CSS for this challenge because it was fast to build with!
+I'm sticking with CSS for this challenge because it was faster to build with!

 ## If you want to add more datasources for virtualized rendering